 1. Baking soda

 One of the easiest and cheapest ways to whiten your teeth uses something you probably already have in your house: baking soda.
 “It’s a very mild abrasive, which helps remove stains from the surface of your teeth,” explains Brian Novy, chief dental officer at the Alliance Dental Center in Quincy, Massachusetts, and a lecturer on oral health policy at the Harvard School of Dental Medicine.
 Since it’s alkaline, it also helps lighten acid-based food stains from coffee, tea and red wine, he adds.

 “I encourage all my patients to have a shot glass filled with baking soda on their bathroom counter,” he says.
 “Every time they brush their teeth, they can wet their toothbrush with water, dip it into their baking soda, then add their toothpaste.”
-A 2017 review published in the Journal of the American Dental Association concluded that baking soda toothpastes may actually be more effective — and less abrasive and damaging to teeth — then some other types of over-the-counter whitening toothpastes.
+A 2017 review published in the Journal of the American Dental Association concluded that baking soda toothpastes may actually be more effective — and less abrasive and damaging to teeth — than some other types of over-the-counter whitening toothpastes.

 2. Whitening toothpastes

 These remove surface stains through the action of mild abrasives like calcium carbonate or magnesium carbonate that scrub the teeth, says Messina.
 Some also contain peroxide or other chemicals that help break down or dissolve stains.
 But it’s important to use only whitening toothpastes that have earned the ADA Seal of Acceptance for stain removal (it will tell you on the package) to make sure a product doesn’t have any additional abrasives that could wear away the enamel on your teeth.
 Keep in mind, too, that these toothpastes don’t change the color of your teeth; they only remove stains on the surface.
 They also don’t appear to be as effective as over-the-counter tooth-whitening strips, according to a 2020 review published in Operative Dentistry.